-- Encourage, Encourage and Encourage: Nothing works better than positive reinforcements for bettering behaviour.
+# Encourage, Encourage and Encourage: Nothing works better than positive reinforcements for bettering behavior.
 Encourage them for their initiatives.
 Appreciate them for the person they are.
-And see your buds bloom into colourful flowers….
+And see your buds bloom into colorful flowers….

 Add to your to do list:

 Let your kids organize games/activities in family time.
 Support them with resources.
 Improvise their ideas.
 Plan a 1 hour slot every weekend for them to implement their ideas of fun.
 Once my daughter organised a visual story representation.
 She needed pics of few characters and I helped her with print outs.
 She created the background and narrated the whole story with the help of pictures.
 Rocking fun time for the younger kid who was so excited to assist in the all kids project.
 Another such initiative was when she organised games for a play date for the younger kid and his friends.

 Small post it notes of appreciation when kids show initiative go long way in building confidence and positively reinforcing the behaviour.
 My 8 year old daughter has kept the wardrobe organized for 6 whole weeks with everything neatly stacked.
 I put a post it note saying, your cupboard is the neatest one and I love coming back to it again and again… makes me happy and proud.
 Keep it up, my princess.
 I tried the same thing for my 2 year old when he used to keep his clothes in the laundry basket after his change.
 His initiative was always accompanied with a good job from me and one evening I announced his good habit during our family time and we all clapped for him.